Aarya Ambekar

 Aarya Ambekar is a Marathi playback singer and actor from Pune, Maharashtra.
+She has recorded numerous songs for films and albums in Marathi and Hindi.
+She has also performed at various prestigious concerts across India and overseas including UAE, USA amongst others.
+Aarya has won numerous accolades including a Filmfare Award and Maharashtra State Film Awards.

-She participated and reached the finals of the first season of Sa Re Ga Ma Pa Marathi L'il Champs aired on Zee Marathi channel between July 2008 and February 2009.
-Aarya has made her acting debut in January 2017 through the film Ti Saddhya Kay Karte.
+She participated and reached the finals of the first season of Sa Re Ga Ma Pa Marathi Li'l Champs aired on Zee Marathi channel between July 2008 and February 2009.

+Aarya made her acting debut in January 2017 through the film Ti Saddhya Kay Karte.